nathancole17015/CSE-310/audio-player/README.md

 # Overview

-{For this project I wanted to create an audio player using the coding language}
+{For this project I wanted to create an webapp audio player using the coding language React.
+I never used React before but have created websites with javascript in the past.}

-{Provide a description the web app that you wrote.
-Describe how to start a test server on your computer and what website to open up to see the first page of the app.}
+{My webapp audio player allows a user to play a audio file.
+With will show the name and artist of the audio file.
+You'll be able to skip forward and back 15 seconds.
+You'll also be able to skip or skim the audio file.
+To start the sever all you'll have to do is get in the audio-player directory and then in the terminal npm start.}

 {I wanted to demonstrate an ability to code in the coding language of react.}